vcarel/client-side-app-example/README.md

 1. **build** : generates HTML, JS and CSS files and copy the images into ```build/compile```.
 Then it minifies / uglifies everything into ```build/minify```
 2. **dist** : creates a zip archive into the ```dist``` folder

-By default, Gulp displays the available tasks.
+By default, it displays the available tasks.

 While developping, ```gulp watch``` will re-execute any needed task on the fly when the source code is modified.